cdluminate/gpu-load-watcher/README.md

 # GPU Load Watcher

+Version: 0.4.1 (stable)

 Utility to record and plot GPU usage of the deep learning server/workstation.

-Version: 0.4.1 (stable)
+This repository also contains some helper utilities related to cuda:

+1. `cusel`: automatically select a cuda device, allowing us to do `$ CUDA_VISIBLE_DEVICES=$(cusel) python3 train.py`.

 ## Demo